scania-digital-design-system/sdds/theme/core/colour/README.md

 We suggest exploring the Tegel Design System, which is the successor of SDDS and is actively maintained:

 - [@scania/tegel](https://www.npmjs.com/package/@scania/tegel): One package for the entire Tegel design system.
-Based on Web Components.
+Based on web components.
 - [@scania/tegel-react](https://www.npmjs.com/package/@scania/tegel-react): Version of @scania/tegel that provides React component wrappers.
 - [@scania/tegel-angular](https://www.npmjs.com/package/@scania/tegel-angular): Version of @scania/tegel that provides Angular component wrappers.